The Times and Sunday Times Good University Guide (2025)

 BA Economics provides you with the analytic skills and intellectual toolbox to help answer these pressing economics questions and many more.
 You will learn how to interpret data, understand (and quantify) the decisions made by individuals, organisations, and governments and evaluate economic policies.

-Programme overview
+Course overview

-Development Economics
+Development economics

-Economic Inequality
+Economic inequality

-Health Economics
+Health economics

-Labour Economics
+Labour economics

 Amongst many other specialisations.
 This leads to a degree unique to you, where you have played a major part in building the degree you want.

 Our degree weaves theory and evidence into policy analysis.
 This allows you to understand fundamental issues and topical concerns.
-In the BA in Economics, we give students a broader appreciation of key issues in society, by combining Economic analysis with insights from the other social sciences.
-Therefore, in your first year, you will also choose at least one subject from the social science subjects: politics, international relations, history, or sociology, and another subject from a wide range of options.
+In the BA in Economics, we give students a broader appreciation of key issues in society, by combining economic analysis with insights from the other social sciences.
+Therefore, in your first year, you will also choose one subject from the social science subjects: politics, international relations, history, or sociology, and another subject from a wide range of options.
 You will continue with your study of social science throughout your degree.

 Key facts

-BA Economics offers a grounding in the fundamentals of Economics.
-The most powerful aspect of Economics is that it teaches a way of thinking which can then be applied to a specific field.
-If you want to be a government economist advising on tax or social/welfare costs, you need specific knowledge and skills.
+BA Economics offers a grounding in the fundamentals of economics.
+The most powerful aspect of economics is that it teaches a way of thinking that can be applied to a specific field.
+You need specific knowledge and skills if you want to be a government economist advising on tax or social/welfare costs.
 The same is true for a career in finance.
 You need specific finance models – how much to invest here, or advise clients to invest there.
-But the mode of thinking is the same for both: it is the critical, disciplined way of thinking that you will get from an Economics degree at Lancaster University.
-Economics opens up the world because the critical and analytical thinking skills that it inculcates are applicable to whatever your passion, be they politics, finance, the trading floor, or working for an NGO, all use the same skills.
+However, the mode of thinking is the same for both: it is the critical, disciplined way of thinking that you will get from an Economics degree at Lancaster University.

 Find out what it's like to study BA Economics at Lancaster University Management School.